Henri Cleutin: Religious affairs

 Cleutin returned to France and continued to serve Mary.
 He fought at the battle of Dreux in December 1562 and was knighted by Charles IX.
 In September 1562 he was in Heidelberg where his purpose was to declare against the opinion of François de Coligny d'Andelot that the troubles in France were not caused by religion.
 At the end of 1563 he was to speak to the Pope on behalf of Charles IX of France asking him not to take action against the Protestant Kingdom of Navarre.
 He became France's diplomat in Rome in January 1564.
 Brantôme gave a lengthy anecdote of his conduct there as a man of the sword rather than a man of letters, and Lebourier published two of Cleutin's letters to Bernardin Bochetel illustrating his temperament.
 In March 1565, Thomas Randolph heard he was in Rome trying to arrange for Mary to marry the Charles IX of France.

 Mary and Darnley

 Cleutin's correspondence during the discussions on a Papal dispensation for the marriage of Mary and Lord Darnley does not survive in the Vatican Archives.
-Cleutin wrote to Charles IX on 15 April 1566, to say that news of the murder of David Riccio and Mary's plight had reached Rome by several letters, although he had not yet been informed himself or discussed the events with the Pope.
+Cleutin wrote to Charles IX on 15 April 1566, to say that news of the murder of David Rizzio and Mary's plight had reached Rome by several letters, although he had not yet been informed himself or discussed the events with the Pope.
 He had heard a muddled report that Mary, who was pregnant, had fled from Edinburgh to a castle, but was brought back to Edinburgh by Darnley, and now wished to escape to France.
 The Bishop of Dumblane arrived with the official news on 26 April.